elastic/kibana/rfcs/text/0014_notification_service.md

   The only available option for the current Kibana Security model.
 Considering the future integration with UNS, Kibana has to provide an HTTP API to check users' permissions are sufficient to see a notification.
   Unified Notification center performs a call to HTTP API to filter out notifications before rendering them in Cloud UI.
   This option adds a significant runtime performance penalty.
+Moreover, it makes the rendering process dependent on Kibana instance availability.
+If one of them is temporarily unavailable, the UNS can't decide if a notification must be shown or not.

 ### Notification System
 Abstracts the way notifications are created, stored, configured, and retrieved.